Paul-Lazunko/socket-sorcerer/README.md

 const server = createServer().listen(8088);

 const wss = new WebsocketServer({
-  // see ws.ServerOptions
   serverOptions: {
     server
   },
-  // interval between to ping probes in milliseconds
   pingInterval: 5000,
-  // value when connection will be closed after ping probe in milliseconds
   pingTimeout: 5000,
   authenticate: {
-    // Your custom authenticate event Name, should be implemented on client side too
     eventName: 'auth',
-    // Your custom authenticate event handler which should take provided from client side token and return user id async eventHandler(token) {
+    async eventHandler(token) {
-      // do something to authenticate user by provided token const user = { _id: '5e1c62a969a07513e8f99a73' };
+      const user = { _id: '5e1c62a969a07513e8f99a73' };
       return user._id;
     },
-    // value when connection will be closed after auth probe in milliseconds
     authTimeout: 3000
   },
-  // Server side event handlers, all of them besides 'connect' and 'disconnect' take two args (data and uid)
   events: {
     connect (uid) {
       wss.getManager().join('test', uid);